Xanixsl/Drk-Multi-Lang/README.md

 **DRK Multi-Lang** is an automatic translation tool for **Darmoshark** mouse drivers (models **M3, M3s, N3**) that supports 20+ languages.

 🔗 **Official Website:** [https://russifier-drk.ru/](https://russifier-drk.ru/)
-*(Note: The website currently has a standard version in Russian and English.
-Other languages are planned to be supported in the future)*
+*(Note: While this website supports both Russian and English languages, the program available for download here is the standard single-language version that only translates drivers to Russian.)*

 ## ✨ Key Features